jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-3/chapter-1.md

-+++
+---
+title: "The Principle of Self-approbation"
+heading: "Chapter 1"
-title=  "The Principle of Self-approbation" heading=  "Chapter 1" description=  "Private Morals are based on the sympathy of the Deity on us, through a natural construct called the conscience or an artificial construct called the impartial spectator which is our projection of our ideal self" date=  2015-09-30 image=  "/covers/tms.jpg" linkb=  "/research/smith/theory-moral-sentiments/part-2/section-3/chapter-3" linkbtext=  "Chapter 3" linkf=  "/research/smith/theory-moral-sentiments/part-3/chapter-2a" linkftext=  "Chapter 2a"
+description: "Private Morals are based on the sympathy of the Deity on us, through a natural construct called the conscience or an artificial construct called the impartial spectator which is our projection of our ideal self"
-+++
+date: 2015-09-30
+image: "/covers/tms.jpg"
+---

 ## Introduction